 Relevant topics include, but are not limited to:

-- Incremental recommender systems
+- Incremental algorithms for recommender systems

-- Online learning from dynamic web content
+- Online learning from dynamic knowledge graphs

 - Online learning from multimedia content